 The study of extremophiles has gained attention in the field of genomics due to their remarkable adaptations for survival.
 Extremophiles are microorganisms, often single-celled, that thrive in extreme and harsh environments which would be lethal to most life forms.
 These environments encompass extreme temperature ranges (thermophiles and psychrophiles), high radiation levels (radiophiles), acidic or alkaline conditions (acidophiles and alkaliphiles), high salinity (halophiles), and vacuums like outer space [1].
 Extremophiles have evolved a diverse array of molecular mechanisms to withstand these extreme conditions.

 For example, one especially hardy extremophile is D. radiodurans, often referred to as "Conan the Bacterium" due to its legendary resistance to ionizing radiation and desiccation (drying out due to lack of water).
 D. radiodurans can endure radiation doses thousands of times higher than what would be lethal to humans, as well as extreme desiccation and oxidative stress.
 Researchers have identified several genes that are responsible for DNA repair, antioxidation, and radiation resistance mechanisms through comparative genomics, shedding light on the genetic adaptations that allow D. radiodurans to thrive in such challenging environments[2].
-Details about those genes are as follows;
+Details about those genes, later used as target genes in this study, are as follows;

 PprA (Protein protecting DNA during radiation A): PprA is a central regulator in D. radiodurans that plays a crucial role in DNA repair and radiation resistance.
 It helps protect and repair damaged DNA.